A Beginner’s Guide To Using Smartphones For Seniors

 • To change the screen brightness, swipe down from the top of the screen to open “Quick Settings” and move the brightness slider.

-Tip: Lowering brightness typically saves battery life, especially in bright environments.
+Lowering brightness saves battery life, especially in bright environments.

 How to Make and Receive Calls?